upleveled/express-guest-list-api-memory-data-store/README.md

 Change the URL to include "box" (`githubbox.com` instead of `github.com`) and hit return.
 This will take you to a page that will import the project to CodeSandbox.

-Click the "Fork" button in the top right corner to create a personal copy of the Devbox and start the application.
+Click the "Fork" button in the top right corner to create your own personal copy of the Devbox and start the application.

 ## Related